CAADE/C3/docs/Actors/ApplicationDeveloper/Actor-ApplicationDeveloper.rst

     # C3 upgrade mongo --env=test   # in the test environment
     # C3 upgrade mongo --version=3.2.0   # upgrade to specific version

-The :ref:`Actor-OperationsManager` is responsible for naming and creating environments.
+The :ref:`Actor-Operations-Manager` is responsible for naming and creating environments.

-:ref:Scenario-RunCommand
+:ref:Scenario-Run-Command
 ~~~~~~~~~~~~~~~~~~~~~~~~
 Running a command might not seem like it makes sense in the case of an application, but there are several times when
 a developer will want to test, or control their application while they are developing it.
 All commands are run in the